What’s This All About?

 We won't retain your data longer than is reasonably necessary or legally required.

-If you have made an enquiry about our products but not entered into a trading relationship with us, we'll retain your data for a maximum of two years from the date of your most recent enquiry, unless you ask us to delete it sooner.
+If you have made an enquiry about our products but not ordered with us, we'll retain your data for a maximum of two years from the date of your most recent enquiry, unless you ask us to delete it sooner.

-If you have opened an account with us, we will keep your data while your account is open, and for as long as required for legal and regulatory purposes thereafter.
+If you have ordered with us, we will keep your data while your order is live, and for as long as required for legal and regulatory purposes thereafter.

 Data which is no longer required is disposed of securely.
 You can at any time request that we erase all personal data we hold on you; our ability to comply fully with such a request will depend on our regulatory and legal obligations (see the 'Your Rights' section below for more details).